Moving Average Convergence Divergence (MACD) – Calculation and Explanation

 7. MACD compared to the Commodity Channel Index

-8. A word of caution
+9. A word of caution

-9. Other relevant articles on StoCoTo
+10. Other relevant articles on StoCoTo

 1. MACD in a nutshell

-The MACD line is used in combination with the signal line.
-This is the nine-day EMA derived from the MACD, which is compared to the MACD line.
-The comparison of both can function as a trigger for buying or selling.
-A trader could consider buying a stock when the MACD line crosses above the signal line and sell the share when the MACD line crosses below the signal line.
-MACD indicators can be interpreted in multiple ways, with crossover divergences and rapid rises or falls being most common.
+The comparison of both lines can function as a trigger for buying or selling.
+A trader could consider buying a stock when the MACD line crosses above the signal line and selling the share when the MACD line crosses below the signal line.
+MACD indicators can be challenging to interpret, with events such as crossover divergences and rapid rises or falls being most common.

 A fast EMA will respond more quickly than a slow EMA to changes in a price of a share.
 By comparing EMAs of different periods (day count), the MACD can identify changes in the trend of a stock.
-Convergence means that the MACD- and signal-line move together while if they move apart it is referred to as divergence.
+Convergence means that the MACD- and signal-line move together, while if they move apart it is referred to as divergence.
 It has been suggested that the divergence series can reveal subtle shifts in the trend of the stock price.

 2. Key points